black-hole-group/gpumonty/README.md

 Run the code on the supplied harm output file:

-    ./grmonty 5000000 dump1000 4.e19 [seed]
+    ./grmonty 5000000 dump1000 4.e19 20

 Arguments are:

 - estimate of photon number (actual number is probabilistic due to scattering)
 - harm dump file for model
 - mass unit (few x 10^19 is appropriate for Sgr A*)
 - (optional) A seed for the random number generator.
-Must be an long int gte to 1.
+Must be an long int >= 1.
 If not given, time will be used as seed.

 This will output spectrum to `grmonty.spec`  which should be identical to `grmonty_spec_verify`.